FrangipaneTeam/terraform-plugin-framework-validators/docs/boolvalidator/index.md

 # BoolValidator

 Bool validator are used to validate the plan of a boolean attribute.
-I will be used into the `Validators` field of the `schema.BoolAttribute` struct.
+It will be used into the `Validators` field of the `schema.BoolAttribute` struct.

 ## How to use it